 This week I’ll be collaborating with four of my favorite kid bloggers in our newest series-Summer Play Days!
 Over the next three days we’ll each be sharing creative ways to encourage play and learning centered around the summer season for a total of 15 summer play ideas for kids!

 After reading all about our sun paper plate craft, be sure to check out the summer play ideas from the other participants at the end of this post!
-(This post contains affiliate links.
-Thank you so much for your continued support!)
+(This post contains affiliate links.)

 Fine Motor Sun Craft for Kids